JeanSebastien130/JeanSebastien130/README.md

  🏋️‍♀️ I’m currently student @L'Ecole42<br>
  📚 I've done LeWagon's bootcamp and LaCapsule's bootcamp<br>
- 👨‍🏫 I've worked as Teacher's Assistant and Lead teacher during several bootcamps tho<br>
+ 👨‍🏫 I've worked as Teacher's Assistant and Lead teacher in several bootcamps tho<br>
  👯 For the moment : I can work with/for you<br>
  🛫 Travelling and playing field hockey is what I do during my free-time !<br>
  🐱 I'm a big cat's&dog's lover, no jealous with me 🐶<br><br>